Louie1015/Louie1015/README.md

 - 👋 Hi, I’m Louie!
 - 👀 I’m interested in Computer Science, Tech and AI, Robotics, American Football, Boxing, Video Games, Riding Bikes, Basketball, and more!
 - 🌱 I’m currently learning how to program in Racket, Java, Python, and learning how to design in CAD better, I am learning some more computer science concepts, and much more!
-- 💞️ I’m looking to collaborate on anything that anyone needs help on really or would like to collaborate on, I would love ay learning opportunities!
+- 💞️ I’m looking to collaborate on anything that anyone needs help on really or would like to collaborate on, I would love any learning opportunities!
 - 📫 How to reach me: you can reach me at Lortiz5786@gmail.com

 <!---